Paroxetine (By mouth)

 How to Use This Medicine

-- This medicine is usually taken in the morning.
+- Oral liquid, Tablet, Extended-release Tablet: These are usually taken in the morning.

-- Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-Shake the bottle well before measuring each dose.
+- Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Shake the bottle well just before you measure each dose.

-- Swallow the tablet or extended-release tablet whole.
+- Tablet or Extended-release Tablet: Swallow whole.
 Do not crush, break, or chew it.
 Do not use an extended-release tablet that is cracked or chipped.

 - You may need to take this medicine for a month or longer before you feel better.
 If you feel that the medicine is not working well, do not take more than your normal dose.
 Call your doctor for instructions.